TwinkleM97/A2-Advance-Containers/README.md

 - MySQL database for persistence
 - NGINX as a reverse proxy/load balancer
 - Docker Volumes and Networks
-- Cloudflare Tunnel for external access (Bonus)
+- Cloudflare Tunnel for external access

 ---